funfair-tech/fun-wallet-docs/docs/guide/information/browser-support.md

 # Browser Support

-The FunWallet can run on any device and mostly all browsers.
-Obviously we can only test the main ones but here is the list of tried browsers we fully support:
+The Wallet can run on any device and mostly all browsers.
+Obviously we can only test the main ones but here's a list of tried and tested browsers we fully support:

 💡 New Edge
 <br/>